metonym/sveltekit-gh-pages/README.md

 <a href="{base}/about">About</a>
 ```

-## 3) Add a `.nojekyll` file to the build
+## 3) Add a `.nojekyll` file to the `/static` folder

-The last step is to add a `.nojekyll` file to the build folder to [bypass Jekyll on GitHub Pages](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/).
+The last step is to add an empty `.nojekyll` file to the static folder to [bypass Jekyll on GitHub Pages](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/).
+SvelteKit will copy `static` assets to the final build folder.

 **package.json**